nashville-software-school/client-side-mastery/book-1-queen-bee/README.md

-# Book 1 - Learn by Debugging
+# Book 1 - Think Like a Professional

-In this book, you will develop your most important skill as a developer - debugging.
+In this first book, you will learn the core, fundamental competencies and habits of mind needed to succeed as a profession software developer.

+And you thought you'd be learning how to code...

 ## Prerequisite Material